top of page

 Dull pain is often chronic, lasting a few days, months, or more.
 Commonly, dull pain results from an old injury or a chronic condition.
 If you have a new, dull pain that doesn’t improve in two to three weeks, bring it to your doctor’s attention.

-Understanding Neuromuscular Release Techniques
+Understanding Neuromuscular Therapy Techniques

 Neuromuscular techniques encompass a variety of methods, including Trigger point, Positional Release, and Proprioceptive - muscle energy techniques, designed to address muscle tension and spasm that restricts the range of motion and or makes that movement painful effectively.
 These hyperirritable areas within a muscle can be treated through hyperstimulation, lengthening, softening, and stretching of the surrounding connective tissue.
 This technique helps to reduce resting muscle tension.
 The intention is to normalize muscle tone, tension and decrease pain that limit the range of motion.